BYU-Hydroinformatics/ggst/docs/source/uploading.rst

 To upload regions on the application, visit the portal of your choice and log in.
 Without logging in you can see the App Navigation pages: Home and Global Map.
 These allow you to view previously uploaded regions and create time series graphics for any singular point on the globe.
 Once you log in with administrative privileges, you will see the additional Configuration pages: Add a Region, Delete a Region, and Update Global Files.
 Update Global Files is used to download the latest GRACE and GLDAS files from the NASA server.

-To add a new region, first prepare a shapefile for the region consisting of four files: *.shp, *.dbf, *.prj, and *.sh.
+To add a new region, first prepare a shapefile for the region consisting of four files: *.shp, *.dbf, *.prj, and *.shx.
 The projection for the shapefile should be EPSG:4326 - WGS 84.
 The four files should not be zipped together.

 Please refer to the following images as a visual guide: